fanjingfang/Epidemic/README.md

 # Modularity–controllability coupling reveals optimal regulation of information diffusion
 The codes and data supporting our paper “Modularity–controllability coupling reveals optimal regulation of information diffusion” by Jingfang Fan are publicly available.

-All C++ and Python scripts used in the analysis can be accessed at: https://github.com/fanjingfang/MOCOF
+All C++ and Python scripts used in the analysis can be also accessed at: https://github.com/fanjingfang/MOCOF

 ## Overview